Part B: Absolute grounds for refusal

 2.11

-As per the text of Section 1(3) RDA (presented at para 2.07 above), computer programs are specifically excluded from protection.
+Section 1(3) RDA (see at para 2.07 above) sets out that computer programs are specifically excluded from protection.
 However, this does not mean that the physical appearance and layout of certain forms of digital media cannot be protected as registered designs.
-For example, the visual appearance of computer icons and screen saver graphics, and the visual layout of software interfaces (often referred to as ‘Graphical User Interfaces’ or ‘GUIs’) and web pages are not precluded from protection per se.
-The appearance of such forms of digital content can be accepted for registration provided they meet all other requirements of the RDA.
+For example, the visual appearance of computer icons, screen saver graphics, animated designs, the visual layout of software interfaces (often referred to as ‘Graphical User Interfaces’ or ‘GUIs’) and web pages are not precluded from being protected as designs.
+The appearance of these types of digital content can be registered provided they meet the requirements of the RDA.

 2.12

-By its inherent nature, the appearance of digital media can be both static (for example, web page and GUI layouts) and non-static (for example animated screensavers and ‘dynamic’ icons).
-In the case of the former, designs can be represented via the use of actual screenshots or line drawings showing the configuration of graphic elements visible within a web page, GUI or other form of digital platform.
-In the case of the latter, whilst it may be possible to protect the appearance of dynamic/animated digital content, applicants should be careful to ensure that the representations used accurately capture the design intended for protection.
-Further information on the capture of animated/dynamic designs is provided at paragraph 11.34.
+The appearance of digital media can be both static (for example, web page and GUI layouts) and non-static (for example animated screensavers and ‘dynamic’ icons).
+Designs can be represented using screenshots or line drawings showing the configuration of the graphic elements of a web page, GUI or other form of digital platform.
+Further information on how the IPO will assess applications for these types of design is set out below.
+Considerations relating to formalities of representing animated/dynamic designs is provided at paragraph 11.34 and 11.35.

 2.13